ddnexus/pagy/docs/how-to.md

 ### Using the arel extra

-For better performance of grouped ActiveRecord collection counts, you may want to take a look at the [arel](http://ddnexus.github.io/pagy/extras/arel).
+For better performance of grouped ActiveRecord collection counts, you may want to take a look at the [arel](http://ddnexus.github.io/pagy/extras/arel) extra.

 ### Avoiding the count